Emma Humphreys: Death

 On 11 July 1998, three years after her release, Wistrich and Bindel found Humphreys dead in bed at her home from an apparently accidental overdose of chloral hydrate.
 In September 2000, Humphreys' family doctor told the inquest, at St Pancras Coroner's Court, that Humphreys was first prescribed the drug in Holloway prison because she had had difficulty sleeping.
-According to a friend, she had taken too much of the drug several times since her release, and seemed to be addicted to it.
+According to a friend, she had taken too much of the drug several times since her release and seemed to be addicted to it.
 When she died, she weighed just 70 lbs (31.7kg) and had 20 times the recommended dose in her blood.
 Bindel told the inquest that Humphreys had been "thrown out of prison and left to her own devices".
 The jury returned a verdict of death by misadventure.
+According to Julie Bindel, Humphreys told her that she had been raped by a stranger in her own apartment a few weeks before her death, and attributed her increased drug-taking to coping with the assault.